Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

         Enter a description for the webhook.
     - *Server configuration section*
          - *URL*
-           Enter the server URL of the Actindo productive system or sandbox you want to connect.
+           Enter the server URL of the Actindo production system or sandbox you want to connect.
            For example: `https://customeraccount.dev.actindo.com/Actindo.Extensions.Actindo.Adyen.Notification.notificationAsync`.
 This example displays the server URL for asynchronous processing.
 For detailed information on synchronous processing, see [Define synchronous or asynchronous processing](#define-synchronous-or-asynchronous-processing).

          - *Method*
-            You can use the standard setting **JSON** if you have no other requirements.
+            You can use the **JSON** standard setting if you have no other requirements.

         - *Encryption protocol*
-           You can use the standard setting **TLSv1.3** if you have no other requirements.
+           You can use the **TLSv1.3** standard setting if you have no other requirements.

         - *Version*
             Displays the version number.